© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Clawdd Cairn is a scheduled monument protected by Cadw under reference BR204.
 View the official record →

-Cefn Clawdd Cairn is a prehistoric funerary and ritual monument located in Breconshire, Wales, dating to the Neolithic or Bronze Age period.
+Cefn Clawdd Cairn is a prehistoric funerary monument located in Breconshire, Wales, designated as a scheduled ancient monument under Cadw reference SAM BR204.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR204.

 Cefn Clawdd Cairn dates from the prehistoric period, and is classified as a cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Clawdd Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR204.